Orientalism in early modern France: Oriental studies

 Oriental studies continued to take place towards the end of the 16th century, especially with the work of Savary de Brèves, also former French ambassador in Constantinople.
 Brèves spoke Turkish and Arabic and was famed for his knowledge of Ottoman culture.
 Through his efforts, Capitulations were signed between Henry IV of France and Sultan Ahmed I on 20 May 1604, giving a marked advantage for French trade, against that of the English and the Venetians.
 In these capitulations, the protection of the French king over Jerusalem and the Holy Land is also recognized.
 Brèves was interested in establishing an Arabic printing press under his own account in order to introduce Oriental studies in France.
 He had Arabic, Turk, Persian and Syriac types cast while in Istanbul.
 He also brought to France a large collection of Oriental manuscripts.
 These excellent types, followed those of Guillaume Le Bé at the end of the 16th century.

 The first Qur'an to be translated into a vernacular language: L'Alcoran de Mahomet, André du Ryer, 1647.

 While in Rome he set up a publishing house, the Typographia Savariana, through which he printed a Latin-Arab bilingual edition of a catechism of Cardinal Bellarmino in 1613, as well as in 1614 an Arabic version of the Book of Psalms.
 For the editorial work and the translations, Brèves used the services of two Lebanese Maronite priests, former students of the Maronite College, Gabriel Sionita (Jibrā'īl aṣ-Ṣahyūnī) and Victor Scialac (Naṣrallāh Shalaq al-'Āqūrī).

 In 1610–11, Al-Hajari, a Moroccan envoy to France, met with the Orientalist Thomas Erpenius in September 1611 in Paris, and taught him some Classical Arabic.
-Through the introduction of Erpenius, Al-Hajari also met with the French Arabist Étienne Hubert d'Orléans, who had been a court physician for Moroccan ruler Ahmad al-Mansur in Marrakech from 1598 to 1601.
+Through the introduction of Erpenius, Al-Hajari also met with the French Arabist Étienne Hubert d'Orléans, who had been a court physician for Moroccan ruler Ahmad al-Mansur in Marrakesh from 1598 to 1601.

 A protégé of Savary de Brèves, André du Ryer published the first ever translation of the Qur'an in a vernacular language, L'Alcoran de Mahomet (1647), and published in the West the first piece of Persian literature Gulistan (1634).

 According to McCabe, Orientalism played a key role "in the birth of science and in the creation of the French Academy of Sciences".

 Development of trade

-Drugstore of Louis XIV, with numerous oriental artifacts.
+Drugstore of Louis XIV, with numerous oriental artefacts.
 Muséum national d'histoire naturelle, Paris.

 France started to set up numerous consulates throughout the Ottoman realm, in Tripoli, Beirut, Alexandria, and Chios.
 Intense trade also started to develop, centered on the city of Marseille, called "the door of the Orient".
 In Egypt, French trade was paramount, and Marseille was importing in large quantities linens, carpets, dyes, hides, leather, or waxes.
 In 1682, the Sultan of Morocco, Moulay Ismail, following the embassy of Mohammed Tenim, allowed consular and commercial establishments, and again in 1699 ambassador Abdallah bin Aisha was sent to Louis XIV.